Environmental responsibility

 WORKING WITH OUR COMMUNITY

-We have been working with local community group Rubbish Friends to support our sustainable production of The Tempest, through collecting local litter for use in the making of set, props, and costumes.
-Rubbish Friends volunteers organise regular litter picks to keep Stratford-upon-Avon a pleasant and tidy place to live and work.
+We worked with Stratford local community group Rubbish Friends on our 2023 sustainable production of The Tempest, collecting local litter for use in the making of set, props, and costumes.

 Through this partnership, a map of all the recycling points in Stratford-upon-Avon was created: